cherylberger/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/94234511/147976881-5d1c404a-c4fd-4ada-ad78-b3259edd54fb.png)

   **Scores by school type**

-   The revised analysis of scores by school typr indicates that------
+   The revised analysis of scores by school type had an impact but only for the charter schools.
          The original analysis of scores by type is illustrated below:
                   ![image](https://user-images.githubusercontent.com/94234511/147900734-7ae801fe-e8c3-4985-8e5a-00be3c7b05bb.png)

          The revised analysis:
  ![image](https://user-images.githubusercontent.com/94234511/147976320-ae757c3d-91d8-42aa-80ab-f2c086e81839.png)
+                  * The percentage passing math was reduced from 94% to 90%
+                  * The percentage passing reading was reduced from 98% to 93%
+                  * the overall passign percentage was also reduced to 87% from 90%
 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.